openhab/org.openhab.binding.zwave/doc/inovelli/lzw31dimmer_0_0.md

 ### Parameter 3: Ramp Rate

-How fast or slow the light turns on when you press the switch How fast or slow the light turns on when you press the switch 1x to bring from ON to OFF or OFF to ON
+How fast or slow the light turns on when you press the switch

-0=instant on, 1=1 second, 100=100 seconds, 101=keep in sync with Parameter 1
+<p&gtHow fast or slow the light turns on when you press the switch 1x to bring from ON to OFF or OFF to ON</p&gt <p&gt0=instant on, 1=1 second, 100=100 seconds, 101=keep in sync with Parameter 1</p&gt
 Values in the range 0 to 101 may be set.

 The manufacturer defined default value is ```101```.